Claude Code vs OpenAI Codex (May 2026): The Honest Engineering-Team Comparison

 Sources: swebench.com Verified leaderboard; Scale SWE-Bench Pro; tbench.ai Terminal-Bench 2.0; Composio's measured task experiment.

-OpenAI itself has flagged that some Verified items are likely contaminated in the Claude family's training data — the SWE-bench Pro result is the more trustworthy head-to-head, where Codex narrowly leads.
-Terminal-Bench 2.0 is Codex's home turf: pure terminal/DevOps tasks where the harness matters as much as the model.
-Verified is Claude's home turf: multi-file repository changes that look like the issues a senior engineer triages.
+OpenAI has historically flagged that some Verified items may be contaminated in training data, so SWE-bench Pro (contamination-resistant) is the more trustworthy head-to-head — and Pro now puts Claude Opus 4.7 ahead by ~5.7 points (64.3% vs 58.6%).
+Verified flipped to GPT-5.5 in late April 2026 after the GPT-5.5 launch (88.7% vs 87.6%), so on paper Codex now leads two of the three public leaderboards, while Claude leads the contamination-resistant one.
+Terminal-Bench 2.0 remains Codex's home turf: pure terminal/DevOps tasks where the harness matters as much as the model.
+SWE-bench Pro stays Claude's home turf: multi-file repository changes that look like the issues a senior engineer triages.

 Pricing and real per-month cost